mys-anusha/mys-anusha/README.md

 ###

-<p align="left">I'm Anusha M M, a pre-final year Electrical and Electronics Engineering student from The National Institute of Engineering, Mysuru.</p>
+<p align="left">I'm Anusha M M, a pre-final year electrical and electronics engineering student from The National Institute of Engineering, Mysuru.</p>

 ###